 The terms of the acquisition agreement between ANI and Novitium Pharma LLC include the potential payment of future consideration that is contingent upon the achievement of certain regulatory and financial performance milestones.
 At acquisition date, we recorded this contingent consideration at fair value based on the additional consideration expected to be transferred, which is based on the estimate of probability-weighted future cash flows as discounted to present value.
 Significant inputs used in the measurement of the fair value include discount rates, probabilities of achievement of regulatory-based milestones and payments, and projected revenues and gross profits.
 The discount rates are derived using accepted valuation methodologies.
 The probability of achievement of regulatory milestones is based on historical and projected success rates.
 The projected revenues and gross profits are based on our internal forecasts and long-term plans.
 We remeasure the fair value of the contingent consideration each reporting period using Level 3 inputs, as discussed further below.
 Changes in fair value, which incorporate changes in assumptions and the passage of time, are recognized as an operating expense in our consolidated statement of operations.
-As payments are not expected to be made shortly after the acquisition, any future payment of contingent consideration will be reported as a financing cash flow for amounts paid up to the acquisition-date fair value in our consolidated statement of cash flows.
+As payments are not expected to be made shortly after the acquisition-date fair value of the consideration, and as an operating cash outflow for any amounts in excess of the acquisition-date fair value in our consolidated statement of cash flows.